t-neumann/slamdunk/doc/source/Dunks.rst

 **-b**     x         BED-file containing coordinates for 3' UTRs.
 **-l**               Maximum read length (will be automatically estimated if not set).
 **-m**               Flag to activate the multiple T->C conversion stringency: Only T->C conversions in reads with more than 1 T->C conversion will be counted.
-**-q**               Minimum base quality for T->C conversions to be counted (default: 0).
+**-q**               Minimum base quality for T->C conversions to be counted.
 **-t**               The number of threads to use for this dunk.
-This dunk runs single-threaded so the number of threads should be equal to the number of available samples (default: 1)
+This dunk runs single-threaded so the number of threads should be equal to the number of available samples.
 **bam**    x         BAM file(s) containing the final filtered reads (wildcard \* accepted).
 =========  ========  ================================================================================================================================================================================